Brazilian Blue Amazon: Scientific research

 Saint Peter and Saint Paul is settled by four researchers and military personnel.
 The Brazilian government's understanding is that a permanent human presence is enough for island status, regardless of the population's biweekly rotation and difficult survival.
 A naval ship must be constantly kept in the outpost's vicinity and the archipelago has no soil or drinking water and is exposed to seismic events and harsh weather conditions.
-It is of biological interest as an isolated point midway between South America and Africa and geological interest for its non-vulcanic origin — an above-water portion of the Mid-Atlantic Ridge made of exposed mantle rocks.
+It is of biological interest as an isolated point midway between South America and Africa and geological interest for its non-volcanic origin — an above-water portion of the Mid-Atlantic Ridge made of exposed mantle rocks.
 Nonetheless, human settlement was installed in the 1990s with the clear objective of expanding the EEZ.
 The Navy argued in the CIRM with the precedents of Rockall, Okinotorishima, Clipperton, Jan Mayen e Aves and the Ministry of Foreign Relations was favorable, but voiced concerns that other states could challenge the claim, but this has not happened.

 The Navy also coordinates the Brazilian Ocean Observing and Climate Study System (GOOS-Brasil), which operates a network of oceanographic and weather buoys, and the Development and Sustainable Usage of the Blue Amazon program (Pro Amazônia Azul).
 The Ministry of the Environment coordinates the Evaluation, Monitoring and Conservation of Marine Biodiversity (Revimar), a survey of the productive potential of living resources, which succeeds the earlier ReviZEE program.
 Together with the SECIRM, it organizes the Marine Spatial Planning (PEM) program.
 Juntamente com a Secretaria da CIRM, organiza o programa de Planejamento Espacial Marinho (PEM).
 The Ministry of Mines and Energy oversees the Evaluation of the Brazilian Legal Continental Shelf's Mineral Potential (REMPLAC) program, the Ministry of Science, Technology and Innovation, the Marine Biotechnology (Biotecmarinha) program, and the Ministry of Education, the Formation of Human Resources in Marine Sciences (PPG-Mar) program.